mj19981995/modelmapper/user-manual/generics.md

     modelMapper.map(integers, characters);

 Unfortunately, `characters` is populated with **`Integer`** instances, not `String` instances as expected.
 The reason is ModelMapper doesn't know that `characters` is supposed to contain `String` instances since that type information is erased at runtime.
 So it creates another List of Integers.
 The workaround?
-Use TypeTokens.
+Use TypeTokens:

-Example:

 {:.prettyprint .lang-java}
     Type listType = new TypeToken<List<String>>() {}.getType();